DPSS ePolicy

 2. Impose an undue financial or administrative burden, taking into account all resources available to the program, service, or activity.

-Substantially Limits
+Substantially Limit

 For an impairment to substantially limit a major life activity, the person must have greater difficulty performing the activity than most people in the general population.